 CHAIRMAN OF THE PCTR BOARD

-Dr. Alexandr Vondra (PhD in Geography, Charles University, Prague) is the Honorary Chairman of the Prague Centre for Transatlantic Relations at CEVRO Institute in Prague.
-He is also the Honorary President of the Czech Atlantic Commission and former member of the Supervisory Board of Czech Aeroholding company.
+Dr. Alexandr Vondra (PhD in Geography, Charles University, Prague) is the Honorary Chairman of the Prague Centre for Transatlantic Relations at CEVRO College in Prague.
+He is also the Honorary President of the Czech Euro-Atlantic Commission and former member of the Supervisory Board of Czech Aeroholding company.

 MEMBER OF THE PCTR BOARD

-He has been a teacher at the CEVRO Institute since 2011, Member of the PCTR Board since 2021.
+He has been a teacher at the CEVRO College since 2011 and Member of the PCTR Board since 2021.

 MEMBER OF THE PCTR BOARD

-Tomáš Pojar is the Vice-President of the CEVRO Institute and a security and defense consultant.
+Tomáš Pojar is the Vice-President (on temporary leave) of the CEVRO Institute and a security and defense consultant.

 He studied political science at the Faculty of Social Studies at Charles University, and Counterterrorism Studies and Homeland Security at the Interdisciplinary Center (IDC) in Israel.
 In 1995 he began to work for the NGO People in Need (PIN), which he led from 1997 to 2005.
 In 2005, he joined the Ministry of Foreign Affairs, where he served as Deputy Minister for Bilateral Relations and First Deputy Minister for Security and EU Affairs and bilateral relations with European states (2006-2010).
 From 2010 to 2014, he was the Czech Republic ambassador to Israel.